jazzband/django-polymorphic/docs/admin.rst

         inlines = (PaymentInline,)

 Using polymorphic models in standard inlines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To add a polymorphic child model as an Inline for another model, add a field to the inline's
-``readonly_fields`` list formed by the lowercased name of the polymorphic parent model with the
+:attr:`~django.contrib.admin.ModelAdmin.readonly_fields` list formed by the lowercased name of the
-string ``_ptr`` appended to it.
-Otherwise, trying to save that model in the admin will raise an
+polymorphic parent model with the string ``_ptr`` appended to it.
+Otherwise, trying to save that
-AttributeError with the message "can't set attribute".
+model in the admin will raise an :exc:`AttributeError` with the message "can't set attribute".

 .. code-block:: python